andrasq/node-k-profiler/Readme.md

 ### Events

+- `'busy'` - sent if a SIGUSR1 or SIGUSR2 is received while busy saving a file and unable to write a new trace.
+Returns the signal name.
-- `'finish'` - emitted whenever finished saving to a file; returns the filename
+- `'finish'` - emitted whenever finished saving a file.
+Returns the filename.
+- `'signal'` - emitted to confirm receiving a SIGUSR1 or SIGUSR2 signal.
+  Returns the signal name.
+Useful for testing.

 ### profiler.install( )

-Respond to SIGUSR2 events by writing process traces or heap snapshots.
-This is the default, and is done automatically when `k-profiler` is included.
+Respond to SIGUSR1 and SIGUSR2 events by writing process traces or heap snapshots, respectively.
+The signal handlers are installed by, and is done automatically when `k-profiler` is included.
+Use `uninstall` to not respond to signals.

 ### profiler.uninstall( )

 Do not response to signals, let the system handle SIGUSR2 events as it normally does.
 Note that the default action on an uncaught signal is to exit.
+Use `install` to respond to signals again.

-### profiler.verbose( yesno )
+### profiler.verbose( [yesno] )

 Turn off/on the k-profiler console.log tracers that track profiling actions.
-Tracers are enabled by default.
+Tracers are enabled by default.  `verbose()` without an argument return the current setting.
 The output is like

     2016-11-23T17:39:05.423Z -- k-profiler: capturing heap snapshot
     2016-11-23T17:39:05.532Z -- k-profiler: saved heap snapshot to heapdump-2016-11-23T17:39:05.423Z.heapsnapshot